rvanasa/schoology-api/README.md

 Behold, a straightforward two- and three-legged authentication wrapper for the Schoology REST API.

-Make sure to use the `schoology-oauth` module for the actual OAuth ([Scribe](https://github.com/scribejava/scribejava)) implementation.
+Make sure to use the `schoology-impl` module for the actual OAuth ([Scribe](https://github.com/scribejava/scribejava)) implementation.

 ## Example Usage: